 If you have been injured in a car accident in Gainesville, you may be feeling overwhelmed and uncertain.
 Perhaps you have questions, and you need answers.
-The legal team at Meldon Law may be able to help.
-For answers to the questions our clients most frequently ask, see below, and for any additional questions related to the facts of your case, please contact us today at (352) 373-8000 or online to schedule a free consultation.
+The Gainesville personal injury lawyers at Meldon Law may be able to help.
+For answers to the questions our clients most frequently ask, see below, and for any additional questions related to the facts of your case, please contact us today at 800-373-8000 or online to schedule a free consultation.

 Many people are confused about what the no fault law in Florida really means for anyone who is involved in a motor vehicle accident.
 It does not mean that no one is to blame for causing an accident, or that it doesn’t matter who is to blame.
 Instead, “no fault” means everyone who owns a motor vehicle registered in the state is required to purchase Personal Injury Protection (PIP) insurance coverage of at least $10,000.
 This coverage applies toward their own medical expenses and any lost wages resulting from their accident, regardless of who was at fault.